 Citigroup Global Markets Inc. and J.P.
-Morgan Securities LLC are acting as joint book-running managers of the offering and as representatives of the initial purchasers named below.
+Morgan Securities plc are acting as joint book-running managers of the offering and as representatives of the initial purchasers named below.
 Banco de Reservas de la República Dominicana, Banco de Servicios Múltiples, is acting as co-manager with respect to the bonds.
 Subject to the terms and conditions stated in the purchase agreement, each initial purchaser named below has severally agreed to purchase, and the Republic has agreed to sell to that initial purchaser, the principal amount of the bonds set forth below.

 Initial Purchasers Principal Amount of Bonds

-Citigroup Global Markets Inc. US\$ 500,000,000
+Citigroup Global Markets Inc. DOP20,000,000,000

 J.P.
-Morgan Securities LLC 500,000,000
+Morgan Securities plc 20,000,000,000

-Total US\$ 1,000,000,000
+Total DOP40,000,000,000